Why AI Agent Projects Fail in Production

 Multi-agent design patterns, LLM selection, agent evaluation, and security for production autonomous systems.

-Sequential, orchestrator-worker, hierarchical, and dynamic handoff — the four multi-agent patterns used in production in 2026, with LangGraph implementation guidance for each.
+Read post →Sequential, orchestrator-worker, hierarchical, and dynamic handoff — the four multi-agent patterns that survive production, with LangGraph implementation guidance and the trade-offs auditors push back on.

 Read post →Agent failures happen at the span level, not the final output.
-This guide covers RAGAS metrics, span-level evaluation, LangSmith setup, and the target scores that matter in 2026.
+RAGAS metrics, span-level evaluation, LangSmith setup, and the target scores that distinguish production-ready agents from demos.

 Read post →Prompt injection is OWASP's number one LLM risk.
-This guide covers the Lethal Trifecta, indirect injection, and the seven-layer defense stack for production agents in 2026.
+The Lethal Trifecta, indirect injection vectors, and the seven-layer defense stack production agents need before shipping.

-Read post →AI agents with wallets, smart contract execution, and on-chain governance are live in 2026.
-This guide covers the architecture, ERC-4337 account abstraction, and production use cases.
+Read post →AI agents with wallets, smart contract execution, and on-chain governance are live in production.
+The architecture, ERC-4337 account abstraction, multi-sig safety patterns, and the use cases that actually ship.

 Read post →A 30-post technical series on agentic AI architecture, LangGraph patterns, blockchain compliance engineering, and production AI systems is in progress.
 Follow on Dev.to or LinkedIn to be notified.